 Buddhist thought, for example, teaches that unhappiness results from our tendency to think from ego, rather than think objectively about ourselves.
 Suppose I were to stumble into a rabbit hole in the field, and break an ankle.
 It’s very painful of course; that’s natural.
-It’s natural too, for anyone in this situation to ‘own‘ the pain, and think of it as hers.
-I might start yelling “Ow!
+It’s natural too, for a person in this situation to ‘own‘ the pain, and think of it as hers.
+The injured person might start yelling “Ow!
 Eeow!
 My leg hurts; it’s killing me!
 I can’t stop it!
 Sh*t!
 Somebody help me!
 It hurts so bad!
 Oh no!
 Please … !
 Oh, Ouww…!”
-What I’m doing is adding needless suffering – feelings of helplessness, frustration, confusion, denial, anger, etc. – to the pain which is there.
+But that normal response adds needless suffering – feelings of helplessness, frustration, confusion, denial, anger, etc. – to the pain which is there.
 Imagine instead trying to practice this kind of conversation with ourselves:

 ‘That ankle’s probably broken.
 Feels like it.
 I should be careful not to injure it more by walking on it.
 Need something for support.
 Maybe I can hobble back to the house and get help.
 Oh, and next week’s meeting… I forgot.
 Have to put that off a while.
 Oh, well.
 This is going to take time.
 First, I’ll need some help with the pain.
 Can’t say what’s involved in fixing the ankle.
 It’ll probably get better – but I shouldn’t expect miracles at my age – enough to keep going though.
 Lucky there’s an emergency room in town.

 In other words, it’s possible to think and talk to ourselves about the situation in the same way we might expect a doctor or a sensible friend to think and talk to us about it.
-You might say, ‘Sure, but it’s easy for the doctor to be objective; it’s not her pain’.
-That’s true, but it isn’t ‘my pain,’ or ‘your pain’ either, if we develop a new view of ‘reality’.
-Reality is not what we’ve habitually come to identify with – the world interpreted through the senses – the typical view that Buddhists and Hindhus might call illusory.
-This thinking isn’t an effort to escape the world, however.
-It only requires a different orientation, and learning other habits of thought.
-That isn’t easy, or natural.
+You might think, “Sure, but it’s easy for the doctor to be objective; it’s not her pain.”
+That’s true, but it isn’t ‘my pain,’ or ‘your pain’ either, if we can come to a new view of ‘reality’.
+Reality is not what we’ve habitually come to identify with – i.e., the world interpreted through the senses.
+Buddhists and Hindhus call this view illusory.
+It might seem these eastern philosophies are trying to escape reality, but that’s not the case.
+Like all philosophers, in every civilization, their effort is to understand and know reality.
+To do that, they need a figurative point on the compass – to orient them (a Latin word that means rising, as the sun rises to bring warmth and light).
+True philosophers need a different orientation, and other habits of thought and practice.
+Plato’s Allegory of The Cave illustrates this belief.
+The new orientation isn’t easy, or natural.

 Approaches to happiness vary, and take guidance

 An Argentine friend, Hector Sabelli, MD, and his wife Linnea, used to host discussion groups in their Chicago home.
 Hector (now deceased) was a philosopher, and a psychiatrist, associated with Rush Medical Group in Chicago.
 He liked contradictions and creative opposition wherever he saw them.
-Unlike mainstream philosophers, he viewed the whole universe, not as a basically stable whole (centered on some unchanging ultimate reality), but as change itself – the ever-changing interplay of opposites – he called the Union of Opposites, similar to the Greek Herakleitos, and the Chinese Taoist, Lao-tzu.
+Unlike mainstream philosophers, he viewed the whole universe, not as a basically stable whole (centered on some unchanging ultimate reality), but as change itself – an ever-changing interplay of opposites – a Union of Opposites, similar to ideas of the Greek Herakleitos, and the Chinese Taoist, Lao-tzu.

 In psychotherapy, Hector’s goal was to balance opposing forces in a patient’s life, especially the biological, social and psychic (or inner).
-He advocated a more humane approach to minds and health, that would not reduce them to ‘facts’ of ‘hard science’ about chemicals, cell structures and exact measurements.
-Instead, he appealed to more variable ‘laws’ about social relations, personal attitudes, historical changes, cultural differences, etc – the work of so-called ‘soft sciences’.
-He often said the best way to understand life, as well as humans, would be as a physician – not a physicist.
+He advocated a more humane approach to minds and health than the typical ‘facts’ of ‘hard science’ approach about chemicals, cell structures and exact measurements.
+He suggested basing psychiatry on more variable interpretations of social relations, personal attitudes, historical changes, cultural differences, etc – like the work of so-called ‘soft sciences’.
+He often said the best way to understand life, as well as humans, would be as a physician – not as a physicist.
 A physician’s perspective should emphasize taking every patient as a whole, including her uniqueness.
 He quipped that psychiatrists should try to expand minds, not be “shrinks”.

 Jonathan Lear, at University of Chicago, offered other insights, during his classes in the ‘Philosophy of Freud’.
 Lear is a psychoanalyst, philosopher, publisher in the Oxford Aristotelian Society, and writer of books about happiness.
 He’s one of the handful of really great teachers I’ve been lucky to know.
 I think the best teachers have a deserved reputation for their professional excellence; but in addition, I find they are open, modest, approachable, and genuinely concerned for their students’ benefit.
 Lesser teachers seem more concerned with their status than with their students’ development.
 But I don’t suggest teachers should be ‘buddies’ to students, or try to win ‘Rate My Teacher’ polls.
 That’s the marketing approach to education.

-Personal therapy at several difficult times added to my beliefs about happiness, especially with Richard – a very smart and effective talk therapist about my age, with a PhD in psychology.
+Personal therapy at several difficult times have added helpful ideas about happiness, especially with Richard – a very perceptive and effective talk-therapist about, with a PhD in psychology.
 He showed how most patients try to manipulate therapists, to avoid seeing and facing themselves clearly.
-I started many discussions, which were generally pointless diversions.
+I started many off-topic conversations with him, that were unconscious diversions.
 Richard knew it, and never lost track of the business at hand.

-I’m not a mental health professional, but I’m comfortable repeating and commenting on what I learned about happiness, and it’s requisites; and to reflect on what I failed to learn well enough.
-As said above, it involves knowing ourselves objectively, so we can let go of a false sense of who we are.
-It would be ideal if we could forget ourselves, and live directly, without feeling compelled either to belittle or aggrandize ourselves.
-Paradoxically, that self-forgetting requires (as I said above) paying really close attention to ourselves, at times, so we can understand, and let go of, beliefs, recipes and behaviors that may have worked for us as young people, but hamper us as adults.
-And in the process, we may also have to let go of what our parents taught us (or we think they taught us), if it no longer makes sense.
+I’m not a mental health professional, but can comment on what I learned about happiness, and it’s requisites; and to reflect on what I failed to learn well enough.
+To repeat, it involves knowing ourselves objectively, so we can let go of a false sense of who we are.
+Ideally, without feeling compelled either to belittle or aggrandize ourselves, we should forget ourselves, and live directly.
+Paradoxically, self-forgetting requires (as I said above) paying really close attention to ourselves, at times, so we can understand, and let go of, beliefs, recipes and behaviors that may have worked for us as young people, but now hamper us as adults.
+In the process, we may also have to let go of what our parents taught us (or we think they taught us), if it no longer makes sense.

-Typically, the mental and behavioral ‘coping mechanisms’ we learned early in life rest on patterns of associations – connections between painful feelings (guilt, shame, worthlessness, fear, loneliness, insecurity, self-hating, etc.) and some deeply moving words or actions of others – a parent or important loved one.
-Often the latter are forgotten, but their consequences remain.
+Mental and behavioral ‘coping mechanisms’ we learned early in life rest on patterns of association – connections between painful feelings (guilt, shame, worthlessness, fear, loneliness, insecurity, self-hating, etc.) and some deeply moving words or actions of others – perhaps a parent or important loved one.
+Often the occurences are forgotten, but their consequences remain.
 At the time, we interpreted these experiences (whether or not correctly) to imply we were bad, evil, unlovable, not up to par, etc.

 No doubt the lists of particular causes and effects may differ, but the outcomes are similar, it seems to me.
 Similar enough, at least, that an experienced therapist will have seen the pattern many times, and can hold a mirror up to us, until we begin to recognize and understand what we internalized.
 Psychoanalytic traditions have given very helpful insights about these ‘associations’.
 And no, it’s not all about sex.